guest@tfb:~$ cat analysis/crypto-wealth-tax-spain.md

 Valuation: a clear criterion, with systematic anchoring still residual

-The DGT has indicated, in rulings such as V0250-18 and V0590-18, that bitcoins and other cryptocurrencies must be declared in Wealth Tax at their market value as at the accrual date, that is, 31 December.
+The DGT has indicated, in rulings such as V0250-18, of 1 February 2018, and V0590-18, of 1 March 2018, that bitcoins and other cryptocurrencies must be declared in Wealth Tax at their market price on the accrual date, that is, 31 December.
+The construction matters: the DGT treats crypto-assets in the same way as foreign-currency holdings and channels them into the residual rule of Article 24 LIP —“all other assets and rights of economic content […] shall be valued at their market price on the accrual date”—, which is the exact wording of the statute.
 That part can already be stated as an operational rule: the euro value of the position at year-end is declared, regardless of the year’s fluctuations.

 Where some caution is advisable is in the systematic anchoring within the Wealth Tax Act, because there is no provision designed specifically for crypto-assets and the technique remains, in part, one of fitting them into the residual categories of assets and rights of economic content.
 Put another way: the valuation is clear; other questions, such as the holding structure or the effect of residence, require additional analysis.